 It’s a classy little drinkery The Black Sparrow with its art deco inspired carpet and original tiling.
 The lights and music were kept low, and chairs were drawn up to tables in intimate clusters for post or pre movie catch ups over coffee, cake or something stronger.

-We paused briefly for a Tuatara beer before heading back down the futuristic tunnel in search of unique food offerings on Courtenay Place.
+We paused briefly for a Tuatara beer before heading back down the futuristic tunnel in search of dinner on Courtenay Place.
 The Black Sparrow is open from 10am 7 days.